-Study finds immunity protein that ramps up inflammation, and agents that can block itMarch 31st, 2013 in Immunology /
+Study finds immunity protein that ramps up inflammation, and agents that can block itMarch 31, 2013 in Medicine & Health / Immunology

 Scientists at the University of Pittsburgh School of Medicine have discovered a new biological pathway of innate immunity that ramps up inflammation and then identified agents that can block it, leading to increased survival and improved lung function in animal models of pneumonia.
 They reported their findings today in Nature Immunology.